johnzastrow/johnzastrow.github.io/_posts/2024-01-12-expand-proxmox-linux-vm-disks.md

 ## For just Ubuntu/Debian and assumes there is free space in the partition

 See the second link above.
-The default Ubuntu installer settings may not use your entire root partition available to it.
-So you may use these commands to expand the usable space to grab up all the free space that may be left in the partition.
+The default Ubuntu installer settings may not use my entire root partition available to it.
+So I may use these commands to expand the usable space to grab up all the free space that may be left in the partition.

-A. Start by checking your root filesystem free space with ```df -h ``` Here I am using 32% or 20GB/65GB of the file System
+A. Start by checking my root filesystem free space with ```df -h ``` Here I am using 32% or 20GB/65GB of the file System